smafjal/knobot/README.md

-# Knobot - Question Answering System
+# Knobot - Knowledge Bot (Q/A System) On your Domain

 A production-grade question answering system powered by RAG (Retrieval-Augmented Generation) and local language models.